Philipp Spener: Life

-Spener was born in Rappoltsweiler, Upper Alsace (now part of France, at the time part of the Holy Roman Empire).
-After a brief time at the grammar school of Colmar, he went to Strasbourg in 1651, where he devoted himself to the study of philology, history and philosophy, and won his degree of master (1653) by a disputation against the philosophy of Thomas Hobbes.
+Spener was born on 23 January 1635, in Rappoltsweiler, Upper Alsace, now part of France, in Spener's time as part of the Holy Roman Empire.
+After a brief time at the grammar school of Colmar, he went to Strasbourg in 1651.
+There he devoted himself to the study of philology, history and philosophy, and won his degree of master in 1653, with a disputation against the philosophy of Thomas Hobbes.
 He then became private tutor to the princes Christian and Charles of the Electorate of the Palatinate, and lectured in the university on philology and history.
-From 1659 to 1662 he visited the universities of Basel, Tübingen and Geneva, and commenced the study of heraldry, which he pursued throughout his life.
-In Geneva especially his religious views and tendencies were turned in the direction of mysticism.
+From 1659 to 1662, he visited the universities of Basel, Tübingen and Geneva, and commenced the study of heraldry, which he pursued throughout his life.
+In Geneva especially, his religious views and tendencies turned in the direction of mysticism.

 Spener returned to Strasbourg in 1663, where he was appointed preacher without pastoral duties, with the right of holding lectures.
-Three years afterwards he was invited to become the chief pastor in the Lutheran Church at Frankfurt.
+Three years afterwards, he was invited to become the chief pastor in the Lutheran Church at Frankfurt.
 Here he published his two chief works, Pia desideria (1675) and Allgemeine Gottesgelehrtheit (1680), and began that form of pastoral work which resulted in the movement called Pietism.

-In 1686 he accepted the invitation to the first court chaplaincy at Dresden.
-But the Elector John George III, at whose personal desire the post had been offered to him, was soon offended when Spener condemned the morals of John George's court.
+In 1686, he accepted the invitation to the first court chaplaincy at Dresden.
+The Elector John George III, at whose personal desire the post had been offered to him, was soon offended when Spener condemned the morals of John George's court.
 Spener refused to resign his post, and the Saxon government hesitated to dismiss him.
-But in 1691 the Saxon representative at Berlin induced the court of Brandenburg to offer him the rectorship of St Nicholas in Berlin with the title of counsellor of the Marcher Consistory (Konsistorialrat).
+In 1691, the Saxon representative at Berlin induced the court of Brandenburg to offer him the rectorship of St Nicholas in Berlin, with the title of counsellor of the Marcher Consistory (Konsistorialrat).

-In Berlin Spener was held in high honour, though the tendencies of the court and the government officials were rather rationalistic than pietistic.
+In Berlin, Spener was held in high honour, though the tendencies of the court and the government officials were rather rationalistic than pietistic.
 The University of Halle was founded under his influence in 1694.
-All his life, Spener had been exposed to the attacks and abuse of the orthodox Lutheran theologians; with the years, his opponents multiplied, and the movement which he had inaugurated increasingly served as a subject for hostile criticism.
-In 1695 the theological faculty of Wittenberg formally laid to his charge 264 errors, and only his death released him from these fierce conflicts.
+All his life, Spener had been exposed to the attacks and abuse of the orthodox Lutheran theologians.
+Over time, his opponents multiplied, and the movement which he started accumulated hostile criticism.
+In 1695, the theological faculty of Wittenberg formally accused him of 264 errors.
+Only his death released him from these fierce conflicts.
 His last important work was Theologische Bedenken (1700–1702), to which was added after his death Letzte theologische Bedenken, with a biography of Spener by CH von Canstein (1711).
-Spener died in Berlin.
+Spener died in Berlin, on 5 February 1705, aged 70.